AI Overviews: What They Are and How They Affect Search Visibility

 Harder queriesGoogle launched Gemini 2.0 for AI Overviews in the U.S. in March 2025 to handle harder questions

-User controlAI Overviews cannot be fully turned off, but users can switch to the Web filter
+User controlAI Overviews can’t be fully turned off, but users can switch to the Web filter

 Publisher requirementThere are no additional technical requirements beyond normal Google Search eligibility